dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 At 370, this trait grants 211 Armor and 128 Avoidance.

 As mentioned above, this trait is very similar to {{< spell 271536 "Crystalline Carapace" >}} &mdash; both are high-uptime Armor buffs that have very reliable ways to proc them when needed.
 Defensively, Gemhide is strictly better.
-Not only does it grant more Armor at all item levels, but instead of dealing damage as a secondary effect like Crystalline Carapace, it also grants Avoidance, which works on not only raid-wide damage, but also on cleaving tank damage as well (any attack with an AoE component).
+Not only does it grant more Armor at all item levels, but instead of dealing damage as a secondary effect like Crystalline Carapace, it also grants Avoidance, which works on not only raid-wide damage, but also on cleaving tank damage as well (any attack with an AoE component will be reduced by Avoidance).

 ![Crystalline Carapace vs Gemhide bonus Armor](/guardian/images/crystalline-carapace-vs-gemhide.png)